evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Exterior

-The Cadillac ESCALADE IQ, with dimensions of 5697 mm in length, 2167 mm in width, and 1934 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Cadillac ESCALADE IQ is available in a total of 1 paint colors, including several striking metallic options.
+The Cadillac ESCALADE IQ, with dimensions of 5697 mm in length, 2167 mm in width, and 1934 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Cadillac ESCALADE IQ is available in a total of 6 paint colors, including both solid and metallic options.

 You can select from multiple wheel designs, all available in the same size, on the Cadillac ESCALADE IQ, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include:

 - 275/50 tires on 24" rims

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-Powered doors are a standard function for the side doors.
+Powered doors are an optional function for the side doors.
 The liftgate is electric-powered and has a kick-sensor as standard.

 There is only one roof option for this model.
-As an option, you can order this model with a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
+This glass is tinted to protect against heat from the sun.

+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/cadillac/escalade/escalade_iq/exterior_1_st.jpg" title="Cadillac ESCALADE IQ" width="3000" height="2028"  >}}

 {{<evkxdisplayaddarticle />}}

 ## Interior

+The Cadillac ESCALADE IQ features a driver-centric interior, designed to enhance the cockpit feel with premium materials throughout.
+A notable highlight is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between several interior designs.

 ### Seats